 which also requires the $O(n(m_x+m_y)\ell)$ time complexity and $O((m_x+m_y)\ell)$ space complexity.
 Furthermore, \citet{CoD17} proposed a new algorithm named as co-occuring directions (COD) with the $O((m_x+m_y)\ell)$ space complexity to generate $B_X$ and $B_Y$ such that

-which is slightly tighter than the error bound in (\ref{S_bound2-1}).
+Although the error bound of COD is similar to that in (\ref{S_bound2-1}), \citet{CoD17} showed that COD usually has a better empirical performance.
 Compared with previous randomized methods, COD only requires $\ell=2\sqrt{\sr(X)\sr(Y)}/\epsilon$ to achieve the error bound in (\ref{S_bound1}), which improves the dependence on $1/\epsilon$ to be linear.
 However, the time complexity of COD is $O\left(n(m_x+m_y+\ell)\ell\right)$, which is still very high for large matrices.

 In this paper, we exploit the sparsity of the input matrices to reduce the time complexity of COD.
 In many real applications, the sparsity is a common property for large matrices.
-For example, in information retrieval, the word-by-document matrix could contain less than $5\%$ non-zero entries \citep{Dhillon01}.
-In recommender systems, the user-item rating matrix could contain less than $7\%$ non-zero entries \citep{Zhang17}.
+For example, in information retrieval, the word-by-document matrix could contain less than $5\%$ non-zero entries \cite{Dhillon01}.
+In recommender systems, the user-item rating matrix could contain less than $7\%$ non-zero entries \cite{Zhang17}.
 The computational bottleneck of COD is to compute the QR decomposition $O(n/\ell)$ times.
 We note that a similar bottleneck also exists in FD, which needs to compute SVD $O(n/\ell)$ times.
-To make FD more efficient for sparse matrices, \citet{SFD16} utilized a randomized SVD algorithm named as simultaneous iteration (SI) \citep{SIPower15} to reduce the number of exact SVD.
-Inspired by this work, we first develop boosted simultaneous iteration (BSI), which can efficiently perform a good decomposition for the product of two small sparse matrices with a sufficiently large probability.
-Then, we develop sparse co-occuring directions (SCOD) by employing BSI to reduce the number of QR decompositions required by COD.
-In this way, the time complexity is reduced to $\widetilde{O}\left((\nnz(X)+\nnz(Y))\ell+n\ell^2\right)$ in expectation.
-Moreover, we prove that the space complexity of our algorithm is still $O((m_x+m_y)\ell)$, and it enjoys almost the same error bound as that of COD.
+To make FD more efficient for sparse matrices, \citet{SFD16} utilized a randomized SVD algorithm named as simultaneous iteration (SI) \cite{SIPower15} to reduce the number of exact SVD.
+Inspired by this work, we propose to accelerate COD for sparse matrices by utilizing SI.
+Our main contributions are summarized as follows. \begin{itemize} \item We first develop verified simultaneous iteration (VSI) by introducing a verification process, which can efficiently perform a good decomposition for the product of two small sparse matrices with a sufficiently large probability. \item Then, we develop sparse co-occuring directions (SCOD) by employing VSI to reduce the number of QR decompositions required by COD.
+In this way, the time complexity is reduced to $\widetilde{O}\left((\nnz(X)+\nnz(Y))\ell+n\ell^2\right)$ in expectation. \item Moreover, we prove that the space complexity of our algorithm is still $O((m_x+m_y)\ell)$, and it enjoys almost the same error bound as that of COD. \end{itemize}